-Rum and Coke is one of the most popular long drinks in the world.
-The unpretentious Highball is a smooth mix of sweet flavors chilled with lots of ice - A refreshing cocktail known everywhere.
+Rum & Coke is one of the most popular long drinks in the world.
+The unpretentious Highball is a smooth mix of sweet flavors chilled, served over plenty of ice.

-That means getting the ratio right, choosing the best Rum, using enough ice, and choosing the best coke to go with your Rum.
+The refreshing cocktail is delicious and easy to prepare, and with our recipe, you get more than just an average mix of Rum and Coke.
+That includes getting the ratio right, choosing the best rum, using enough ice, and choosing the best Coke to go with your rum.

 Hang on and read all tips to make the perfect Rum & Coke.

 - Add a collins ice stick into a Highball or Collins glass.